CodeYourFuture/syllabus-archive/node/week-3/lesson.md

 By the end of this lesson students should be able to:

-- Process an UPDATE request using Express and Node to update data in memory
+- Process an PUT request using Express and Node to update data in memory
-- Upload your Node APP
+- Upload their node app to the internet so it can be accessed anywhere

 ---